panizara/Python-search-engine/README.md

 #
 # This is Python search engine

-maybe like pull the words at one line(in file text ex. allword.txt) to the end your url, where we want to search,

-Program will get the words at one line by line go to link url ,searching automatic and show results on console
+it's doing like extract the words in the file at one line(in file .txt) to the end your url where you want to search, Program will get the words at one line by line go to link url ,searching automatic and show results on console

 and converts .txt to .csv I think so